Periocular Embedding Learning with Consistent Knowledge Distillation from Face: Method: Consistent Knowledge Distillation

 where $D_{KL}$ is the Kullback–Leibler divergence between two probability distributions.
 We note that in the computation of the KL divergence $D_{KL}(\mathbf{p}^F_i \parallel \mathbf{p}_i)$, stop-gradient operation is applied to its first variable $\mathbf{p}^F_i$, and likewise for the first variable $\mathbf{p}_i$ of $D_{KL}(\mathbf{p}_i \parallel \mathbf{p}^F_i)$.

-The minimization of the bi-directional KL divergences in the CKD loss $L_{CKD}$ effectuates precise alignment between face and periocular posteriors, making both networks capture knowledge relevant to subject identity and their relational information.
+Minimizing the bi-directional KL divergences in the CKD loss $L_{CKD}$ effectuates precise alignment between face and periocular posteriors, making both networks capture knowledge relevant to subject identity and their relational information.
 Technically, the CKD loss accompanied by the classification loss serves to smooth the face posterior $\mathbf{p}^F_i$ and regularize it to capture \textit{global inter-class relationship} from face images (Theorem \ref{thm:ckd_smooth} and Proposition \ref{thm:reg}).
 Moreover, through the posterior alignment by minimization of $L_{CKD}$ (Proposition \ref{thm:align}), the knowledge of the face is \textit{transferred to a full extent} to the periocular network.
-Overall, the CKD loss produces an effective transfer of inter-class relationship information from face images to the periocular network, thereby enhancing periocular recognition in the wild.
+Overall, the CKD loss effectively transfers inter-class relationship information from face images to the periocular network, thereby enhancing periocular recognition in the wild.